Mamdouh66/LLMs-Bootcamp/Module-1/Code/README.md

 W2 = W2 - a _ dW2
 b2 = b2 - a _ dB2

-where a is the learning rate
+where a is the learning rate which is a hyper-parameter that we decide.